DiegoCabreraN/DiegoCabreraN/readme.md

 ### Hi there, I'm Diego!👋

-Hi, I'm Diego Cabrera, a Software Engineer Student from Mexico
+I'm a Software Engineer Student from Mexico

 - 🔭 I’m currently taking a Bachelor's Degree
 - 🌱 I’m currently learning Tensorflow and Django